thbrown/softball-scorer/README.md

-# Web app for recording batting data and optimizing lineps.
+# Web app for recording batting data and optimizing lineups.

 Live at https://softball.app/